Southwark Refugee Communities Forum

 Housing Surgery

-The theme for Refugee Week 2024 is “Our Home”.
+The theme for Refugee Week 2025 was “Community as a Superpower”.

-Streamlined Asylum Processing and Asylum Legacy Cases
+Streamlined Asylum Processing & Asylum Legacy Cases

 We have information in various languages for adults from Afghanistan, Eritrea, Libya, Syria and Yemen who are claiming asylum.
 This includes contact details for Citizens Advice Southwark who can provide advice.